cerfacs-globc/icclim/icclim_doc/source/important_to_know.rst

 The name of this variable is the same as indice name (e.g. "FD").
 It has the following attributs:
     - long_name
-    - units (the same units as in source files)
+    - units
-    - _FillValue (the same as in source files)
+    - _FillValue
-    - _missing_value (the same as in source files)
+    - missing_value
     - ( grid_mapping )

+The *_FillValue* and *missing_value* will be the same as in source files.

-According to the CF convention, the output NetCDF file contains 6 global attributs:
+According to the CF convention, the output NetCDF file contains 6 main global attributs:
     - title
     - institution
     - source
     - history
     - references
     - comment

+However other global attributs can be added.

 Here's an example of an input file metadata: